zobayer098/hackathon2025/README.md

  **NOTE!** Any changes to the Dockerfile require a re-deployment in order for the changes to take effect.

-Consider whether you want to have logging to file enabled after the R&D phase, when running in production.
+The provided file logging implementation is intended for development purposes only, specifically for testing with a single client/worker.
+It should not be used in production environments after the R&D phase.

 #### Tracing to Azure Monitor
 To enable tracing to Azure Monitor, modify the value of ENABLE_AZURE_MONITOR_TRACING environment variable to true in Dockerfile found in src directory: